TypicalAM/TypicalAM/README.md

 ### Special skills

 - Fluent in vim
-- Moderate at writing bash and powershell scripts
+- Moderate at writing bash and batch scripts
 - Able to do heroku management